-According to the authors, small-scale fishermen and communities are the fishing industry's most vulnerable group. the authors conducted discussion with thr 4 various fisherfolk communities looked at for this investigation.
-One hundred twenty-five fishermen were interviewed and participated in various FGDs to understand more about the pandemic's impact on fisherman's livelihoods.There were formed Five different income quartiles.
-The authors found from the study that fishermen earning remained constant earlier than COVID-19 (Fig. 1).
-Fishermen averaged roughly 28% further to 400 Tk/day and 25% less than 200 Tk/ day.
+According to the authors, small-scale fishers and communities are the fishing industry's most vulnerable group. the authors conducted discussion with thr 4 various fisherfolk communities looked at for this investigation.
+One hundred twenty-five fishers were interviewed and participated in various FGDs to understand more about the pandemic's impact on fisherman's livelihoods.
+There were formed Five different income quartiles.
+The authors found from the study that fishers earning remained constant earlier than COVID-19 (Fig. 1).
+Fishers averaged roughly 28% further to 400 Tk/day and 25% less than 200 Tk/ day.
 Despite during the time of lockdown, those with boats and nets continued to fish.
 Most people who frequently provided labour on other people's boats lost their jobs and money.
 Their revenue dropped precipitously until it was at its absolute minimum.
-At that time, 44% of the fishermen reported making only 200 BDT daily.
+At that time, 44% of the fishers reported making only 200 BDT daily.

 range

-Figure 1: Before and after the lockdown, fishermen's income trends
+Figure 1: Before and after the lockdown, fishers's income trends

-The COVID-19 epidemic presented several difficulties for fishermen in the survey areas.
+The COVID-19 epidemic presented several difficulties for fishers in the survey areas.
 The unemployment rate was one of the most obvious ones.
-About 44% of fishermen needed to find additional sources of income to cover their daily expenses.
-Seventy fishermen persisted in their fishing despite the limitations.
+About 44% of fishers needed to find additional sources of income to cover their daily expenses.
+Seventy fishers persisted in their fishing despite the limitations.
 They had to restrict their fishing time and catch because the market value was erratic, and there was a chance that some fish might not be sold.
-Compared to 8% of fishermen who started selling their catch directly, 16% of fishermen started working as fish processors in markets.
-Even though the market price of fish rose, the fishermen only received the farmgate price.
-14% of the fishermen have sought additional income sources to meet ends.
+Compared to 8% of fishers who started selling their catch directly, 16% of fishers started working as fish processors in markets.
+Even though the market price of fish rose, the fishers only received the farmgate price.
+14% of the fishers have sought additional income sources to meet ends.

-From the study, the authors explored that coronavirus pandemic negatively impacted on aquaculture farming, trade of fishes, small scale fishing & the way of life for populations that depend towars the fishing.
+From the study, the authors explored that coronavirus pandemic negatively impacted on aquaculture farming, trade of fishes, small scale fishing and the way of life for populations that depend on fishing.
 Producers of Fishes & merchants identified transporting fish, fingerlings, feed, and other inputs as a significant problem.
 According to 83% of research participants, transportation challenges stopped them from selling fish.
 Fifty-three respondents said that the initial lockout saw a decline in seafood prices due to a slowdown in demand.
 Farmers kept the mature fish without harvesting it when consumer demand declined due to transportation restrictions and health security worries.
-Fishermen could not supply traders with seafood because they were confined to their homes.
+Fishers could not supply traders with seafood because they were confined to their homes.
 9% of the stakeholders claimed that the diminished supply had a detrimental effect on the fish supply chain .
 Among the 75 of the interviewed stakeholders that were talked brought up other problems that the coronavirus epidemic and connected etiquettes also cause ( Figure 2).
 Several players on value chain of fisheries sector have faced job losses, decreased revenues, and some have even seen labour demands from business and farm owners reduced.

 Figure 2: Problem of COVID-19 brought on issues that impacted numbers of people.